YimikaD/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Shell script that creates a file with content in it
+Script that write result into a file